emann615/LetsDefendAlerts/Walk-Throughs/SOC169 Possible IDOR Attack Detected.md

 ## What Is The Attack Type?

-The attack type is IDOR.
+The attack type is IDOR, becuase the attcker made requests to access information that does not belong to them by changing the user_id value.

 ## Check If It Is a Planned Test